Egypt's cabinet orders police to end pro-Morsi sit-ins

 The statement termed the continued rallies "a national security threat".

 Three top Muslim Brotherhood leaders have also been referred to court on charges of inciting violence.

 The movement's supporters have been staging sit-ins for several weeks since President Morsi was removed on 3 July, after just one year in office.

-They have defied previous threats of removal from their sit-in protests, despite deadly clashes with security forces.'No longer acceptable'
+They have defied previous threats of removal from their sit-in protests, despite deadly clashes with security forces.